reframe-hpc/reframe/docs/config_reference.rst

     The backend assumes a ``qsub`` option, if the options passed in these attributes start with a ``-``.

-.. py:attribute:: systems.partitions.env_resources.name

-   :required: Yes

-  The name of this resources.
-  This name will be used to request this resource in a programming environment :attr:`~environments.resources`.

-   .. versionadded:: 4.6

-.. py:attribute:: systems.partitions.env_resources.options

-   :required: No
-   :default: ``[]``

-   A list of options to be passed to this partition’s job scheduler.
-   This is very similar to the :attr:`~config.systems.partitions.resources.options` parameter, but it is used to define resources that are specific to a programming environment.

-   .. versionadded:: 4.6

 Environment Configuration
 =========================